 The Menai 18 is different than the Alaw and the Alaw Bach.
 They are more play boats while the Menai is an expedition boat.
 As such it is equipped differently, but it maintains much of the easy handling of the Alaw and the Alaw Bach and the overall lines are very similar.

 The Menai is 18’2″ long (554cm),which is a foot more than the Alaw and Alaw Bach, but has the same overall width.

 Its hull has the same hard chines at the centre, rounding off halfway towards the ends and ending in a sharp V-shape at bow and stern.
-The hull stays wider for longer towards the stern, giving the boat a distinctive line from the keel to the stern, as can be seen on this foto of two Alaw Bachs and a Menai 18.
+The hull stays wider for longer towards the stern, giving the boat a distinctive line from the keel to the stern.
 It also has two groves along the bottom for better tracking.
 The Manai comes with a skeg as default.

 The deck is somewhere in between the Alaw, which has a very high foredeck, and the Alaw Back which has a low deck both fore and aft.
 The Menai has a higher foredeck than the Alaw Bach but noticeably lower than the Alaw, and much of that space is due to a separate lunch box hatch (6 litres) just in front of the cockpit.
 In the front the Menai has two groves under the deck lines which makes it a lot easier to put in a split spare paddle, and it has a flat area in the middle for a compass.

 Seat and footrest are just as in the other two Rockpool boats.
 When I tried the Alaw Bach, it had an almost perfect fit for me, but the Menai I tried was much loser around the hips, even though the sides had more padding than were in the Alaw Bach.
 Rockpool can deliver two sizes of seats.
 The Alaw Bach defaults to the small seat and the Menai to the large.
 The small seat is definitely better for me.